INTRODUCING HOTEL JEN – A NEW WAY TO STAY : Unveiling a revolutionary ‘virtual-persona’ hotel hospitality concept

 Technology will also be key to catering to the highly social, young-at-heart traveller.
-Free WiFi everywhere, all the time, and convenient mobile charging stations throughout the hotels are few of the many features.
+WiFi everywhere, all the time, and convenient mobile charging stations throughout the hotels are few of the many features.
 Guest comfort and safety are an absolute priority and there will be no compromise on existing, high-quality standards.

 “We are excited to be launching and engaging this new brand so rapidly.
 We definitely want to retain our existing customer base, who have been extremely loyal to us, but we also recognise that their needs have changed.
 Today’s guests want more flexibility, as busy non-traditional work hours tend to blend the boundaries between business and leisure,” said Lothar Nessmann, chief operations officer of the Hotel Jen brand.

 “With the rebranding of Traders Hotels to Hotel Jen, we will broaden our range of guests and attract more travellers looking for distinctive experiences of local interest and character, as well as appeal to families and groups who want a more independent, yet friendly and personable stay experience,” added Nessmann.